Finite-Time Analysis of Gradient Descent for Shallow Transformers: RELATED WORK

 \paragraph{Neural Tangent Kernel (NTK) analysis.} The NTK framework linearizes networks around initialization and connects gradient descent to kernel gradient flow, yielding optimization and generalization guarantees in overparameterized regimes \citep{jacot2018ntk,lee2019wide, du2019b, chizat2019lazy}.
 For CNNs, NTK limits capture locality and weight sharing \citep{garriga2019deepgp,novak2019bayesiancnn}, and the convolutional NTK admits exact computation \citep{arora2019cntk}.
 For RNNs, the Recurrent NTK defines sequence kernels that aggregate contributions across time \citep{alemohammad2021rntk}.

-\paragraph{Asymptotic theory for Transformers.} Representation‑theoretic results establish that Transformers are universal approximators of permutation‑equivariant sequence‑to‑sequence maps, and, with trainable positional encodings, of general continuous sequence‑to‑sequence functions on compact domains \citep{yun2020universal}.
+\paragraph{Asymptotic theory for Transformers.} From a representation-theoretic perspective, Transformers are universal approximators of permutation-equivariant sequence-to-sequence maps, and, when equipped with trainable positional encodings, of general continuous sequence-to-sequence functions on compact domains \citep{yun2020universal}.
 At infinite width, attention admits NTK descriptions under suitable scalings: \citet{hron2020infinite} derive attention NTK limits, showing that under the common $\beta=m^{-1/2}$, letting the number of heads grow results in a deterministic NTK.
-Under $\beta=m^{-1}$, deterministic kernels can exist but may degenerate toward mean-pooling or require $W_Q=W_K$ \citep{yang2020tensor2}. \citet{wu2023convergence} complement their finite‑width convergence proof with an NTK analysis for shallow Transformers with $\beta=m^{-1}$.
+Under $\beta=m^{-1}$, deterministic kernels can exist but may degenerate toward mean-pooling or require $W_Q=W_K$ \citep{yang2020tensor2}. \citet{wu2023convergence} complement their finite‑width convergence proof with an NTK analysis for shallow Transformers with the degenerate scaling $\beta=m^{-1}$.